innoq/yarff/README_en.md

 # Programming

-A nice exerise to do after building the robot and programming is to play "dumb robot".
+A nice exercise to do after building the robot and programming is to play "dumb robot".

 ## The "dumb robot" exercise